FatimahMustapha/FatimahMustapha/README.md

 ## 🚀 What I Do

-I specialize in building intelligent and user-centric software solutions by integrating:

 I specialize in building intelligent, user-focused systems that combine:

 - 🤖 **Artificial Intelligence & Computer Vision**